October 19, 2022

 The importance of meaningful disagreement

 Can two people’s experiences and outlooks on life be so different that meaningful communication between them is impossible?
-Recent events suggest so.
-Despite this, philosopher Donald Davidson gives us good reasons why this distance need not inhibit constructive discussion and provides us with the tools to argue well. (more...)
+Recent events suggest so. (more...)

 What Exactly are Affiliate Links?

 Helping the sites you love - for free!

 Affiliate links are just like normal Internet links, except that inside the link is embedded a little identifying code-word that says that this link was provided by the Daily Philosophy website. (more...)